aogriffiths/node-wtr-dev-workflow-example/README.md

     cd ~/mydevproject/node-wtr-dev-workflow-example
     npm install ../node-wtr-dev-workflow-example-module/

-Now you can git commit your main project and anyone cloing or pulling it from there will be able to run it, as you intended with needing to find the latest version of your working module, which you may or may not have published to the npm repository and you may or may not have pushed to github.
+Now you can git commit your main project and anyone taking a copy will be able to run it, as you intended, without needing to find the latest version of the working module, which you may or may not have published to the npm repository or github.